ritto1526/Embedded-System/README.md

 2. when the temperation goes up a limit the fan will be turned on
 3. an intrution detection also includded as consern of saftey

-   uart communication is also done
+   - uart communication is also done
-   External intupt is also used
+   - External intupt is also used

+- the code is in ldr.c
+- copy and paste in mplab and do the symulation
+- circuit design is in project.DSN